bioly/demo/README.md

 ## Heading 2

 This is some update to original contnet....on the branch...
-Brece Lee Atari game :() This was something I added.
+#### Brece Lee Atari game :() This was something I added.
 RiverRaid Atari!!!
+New feature included here...